williambennett321/williambennett321/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=williambennett321)](https://github.com/williambennett321/github-readme-stats)

-<center> About Me: </center>
+<h2 align="center"> About Me: </h2>

-I am a software developer from North Florida with aspirations to further expand my knowledge of the coding world.
+<p align="center"> I am a software developer from North Florida with aspirations to further expand my knowledge of the coding world.
 I enjoy exploring and learning new concepts, and being able to apply them in a complex way.
-I am deeply passionate about working in a group to brainstorm with different view points and creating projects.
+I am deeply passionate about working in a group to brainstorm with different view points and creating projects. </p>